mrjwei/portfolio/posts/carousel-with-jquery.md

 ## More Styles (optional)

 Finally, we'll add more styles to make the carousel look really cool and profesional.
-As we'll make many changes, it takes some time.
-So feel free to skip this section if you don't care stying too much at this time or you know how to do it yourself.
+It will take some time, so feel free to skip this section if you don't care stying too much at this time or you know how to do it yourself.

+Let's start by creating a new directory called `images` at the root of our project.
+Go to [undraw](https://undraw.co/), a free service with tons of high-quality illustrations, find a couple of cool illustrations you like and download it to the `images` directory we created just now to use as carousel images.

-First, we need to make some changes to `index.html`.
+Then, we need to make some changes to `index.html`.
 Replace the current `body` with the following.

 ```html
 <body>